mucanastasia/guitar_gems/README.md

 # GUITAR GEMS Catalogue project

-Welcome to the **Guitar Gems** project!
-This is a web application created to help guitar enthusiasts explore, compare, and discover various guitar models.
-The application was developed as part of my education in web development and its primary purpose was to enhance my skills and knowledge.
+Hey there, welcome to the **Guitar Gems** project!
+This web app lets guitar lovers explore, and compare different guitars.
+I developed it as part of my web development education, primarily to boost my skills and knowledge.

 ## Demo
 Check out the live demo of the project here: [guitar-gems.vercel.app](https://guitar-gems.vercel.app).